 Personally, I’m already itching to return to these underrated cities, especially Da Nang’s My Khe Beach.
-So try something new and head to Central Vietnam for a colourful getaway like no other!
+So try something new with our itinerary and head to Central Vietnam for a colourful getaway like no other!

 Know any other quirky activities in Vietnam that we should include?
 Let us know in the comments!